nostalgia-mining/NOCKminer/README.md

 Nockminer 0.1.5+1a 🔥 New version out!
 --------------------------------------
 👉🏼 custom HiveOS wrapper that supports Flight Sheets for easy deployment on HiveOS rigs.
+Go to [Releases](https://github.com/nostalgia-mining/NOCKminer/releases)

 Features: